SofaPirate/Plaquette/_sources/why_plaquette.rst.txt

 us 10-bit values (1024 possibilities), the PWM only supports 8 bits (256 possibilities)
 forcing us to divide the incoming value by 4 (2 bits).
 But again, why is this detail important to know for an artist, designer, or musician?
-And what exactly does it have to do with our (expressive) intention?
+And what exactly does it have to do with our expressive intention?

-A new standard
+A New Standard
 --------------

 As a way to address these issues, we propose to create a general-purpose standard